Pregnant Workers Rights

 Your employer cannot refuse to comply with these changes and put both yours and your baby’s life at risk.
 These must be reasonable requests often made through your HR department.
 This can include allowing an employee to sit over stand to changing the schedule if the pregnant employee experiences morning sickness.

 Changing employee expectations

-Harassment against pregnant women can include actions from both employers and fellow employees discriminating, insulting, or intimidating pregnant employees.
-For example, fellow employees who make inappropriate comments or jokes about pregnant employees pumping breast milk while on shift.
+Pregnant women are harassed by both employers and coworkers.
+Harassment includes discriminating, insulting, or intimidating pregnant employees.
+A common example is a coworker who makes inappropriate comments or jokes about pumping breast milk while on shift.
+Harassment also includes making comments about any work adjustments recently made for the pregnancy.
 Although many would argue that these are just light-hearted jokes, they create a hostile and stressful work environment for the pregnant employee.

 What To Do About Pregnancy Discrimination

-Even if you think you’re overreacting, take notes on all the instances where you felt your rights were violated.
+Take notes on all the instances where you felt your rights were violated, or you were harassed because of your pregnancy.
 Bring these issues up with your HR department, and speak to them about possible solutions.

 If you’re pregnant and have experienced any of these, you should get a lawyer.
 Stop letting your boss and coworkers violate your rights.
 Be proactive and call a lawyer to protect your legal rights.